writetome51/open-array/README.md

 indexesThatPass(testFunction): number[]
     // returns indexes of all items that pass test.
 If none pass, returns empty array.

-firstIndexOf(value): number
-    // returns index of first instance of value in this.data.
-If not found, returns -1.

-lastIndexOf(value): number
-    // returns index of last instance of value in this.data.
-If not found, returns -1.

-indexesOf(value): number[]
-    // returns all indexes of value in this.data.
-If not found, returns empty array.

-append(values: any[]): this
-    // attaches values to end of this.data.

-prepend(values: any[]): this
-    // attaches values to beginning of this.data.

-moveByIndex(currentIndex, newIndex): this
-    // moves an item, identified by currentIndex, to newIndex.
-    // Both currentIndex and newIndex can be negative or positive.

-forEach(iterationFunction): void
-    // Behaves same as Array.forEach()
-    // iterationFunction = function(currentValue, currentIndex?, entireArray?){...}

-set(newArray): void
-    // Changes value of this.data to newArray without breaking its memory reference.
-    // So if there are copies of this.data, the copies will be updated as well.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .